Frequently Asked Questions

 Where Is Charleston School Of Law located?

-Charleston School of Law is in the heart of America’s #1 City, Charleston, S.C.
-Our campus is located at 385 Meeting Street, within Charleston’s bustling upper King Street district known for its one-of-a-kind shops, fine dining options, and a wide variety of arts, entertainment, and nightlife.
+Charleston School of Law is in the heart of Charleston, S.C.
+Our campus is located at 385 Meeting Street, in the upper King Street district.

 Consumer Information (ABA Required Disclosures)